GNU General Public License: Criticism of GPLv3

 In September 2006, during the draft process of the GPLv3, several high-profile developers of the Linux kernel—such as Linus Torvalds, Greg Kroah-Hartman, and Andrew Morton—warned of a split in the FOSS community: "the release of GPLv3 portends the Balkanisation of the entire Open Source Universe upon which we rely."
 Similarly, Benjamin Mako Hill argued around the same time that a united, collaborating community is more important than a single license.

 After the GPLv3 was released in 2007, some journalists and Toybox developer Rob Landley criticized the release: with the introduction of the GPLv3, the division between the open source and free software communities had widened, because the significantly extended GPLv3 is essentially incompatible with the GPLv2.
 Compatibility is only provided under the optional "or later" clause of the GPL; this option which was not pursued by the Linux kernel, among other software.
 Before the release of GPLv3, Bruce Byfield noted, GPLv2 was a unifying element between the open-source and the free software communities.

-For the LGPLv3, GNU TLS maintainer Nikos Mavrogiannopoulos similarly argued, "If we assume that its [the LGPLv3's] primary goal is to be used by free software, then it blatantly fails that"; this statement was made after Mavrogiannopoulos changed the license of the GnuTLS library from LGPLv3 back to LGPLv2.1, due to license compatibility issues.
+For the LGPLv3, GNU TLS maintainer Nikos Mavrogiannopoulos similarly argued, "If we assume that [the LGPLv3's] primary goal is to be used by free software, then it blatantly fails that"; this statement was made after Mavrogiannopoulos changed the license of the GnuTLS library from LGPLv3 back to LGPLv2.1, due to license compatibility issues.

 In 2007, Lawrence Rosen, attorney and computer specialist, praised how the community using the Apache license could then collaborate with the GPL community in a compatible way, since the problems of GPLv2 compatibility with Apache licensed software had been resolved by the GPLv3.
 Along these lines, he said that "I predict that one of the biggest success stories of GPLv3 will be the realization that the entire universe of free and open-source software can thus be combined into comprehensive open source solutions for customers worldwide."

 In July 2013, Armin Ronacher (creator of the Flask framework) drew a less optimistic conclusion about GPL compatibility in the FOSS ecosystem: "When the GPL is involved the complexities of licensing becomes a non fun version of a riddle"; he also noted that the conflict between Apache License 2.0 and GPLv2 still had an impact on the ecosystem.